SasView/sasview/src/sans/models/media/model_functions.rst

 ---------------

-Many of our models use the form factor calculations implemented in a c-library provided by the NIST Center for Neutron Research and thus some content and figures in this document are originated from or shared with the NIST Igor analysis package.
+Many of our models use the form factor calculations implemented in a c-library provided by the NIST Center for Neutron Research and thus some content and figures in this document are originated from or shared with the NIST SANS Igor-based analysis package.

 This software provides form factors for various particle shapes.
 After giving a mathematical definition of each model, we show the list of parameters available to the user.
 Validation plots for each model are also presented.